maubanel/UE5-Hello-World/floor-level/README.md

 ![](../images/line3.png)

-Now lets add the floor to the level.
+Now lets add the floor static mesh we looked at to the level as it is completely empty.

 <br>